 In April 2004 each of the five LTOs (currently three LTOs) was designated by the Minister of Informatics and Communications (the current Minister of MeH) for four years as a universal service provider (USP) and since then they provide the four components of universal service in their respective geographic areas.
 Operators can benefit, in principle, from the Universal Electronic Communications Support Fund.
 For the years 2004, 2005, 2006 and 2007, the USPs' compensation requests were refused as net avoidable costs were not demonstrated.

 By December 2008 no agreement had been reached about extension of the universal service contracts following the reorganisation of ministerial responsibilities.
-In consequence, the universal service provision is guaranteed by a legislative modification of 31 December 200880 for at least one more year with the same components and conditions as the previous four years.
-Negotiations are ongoing with the LTOs in order to extend or renew the expiring universal service.
+In consequence, the universal service provision is guaranteed by a legislative modification of 31 December 2008 for at least one more year with the same components and conditions as the previous four years.
+Negotiations are ongoing with the LTOs in order to extend or renew the expiring universal service contracts under the same conditions, without any modification regarding the scope of universal service.
 The whole designation process will be assessed in the light of the requirements of the Universal Service Directive.